Trident of Poseidon: Modern scholarship

 The view shared by Friedrich Wieseler, E. M. W. Tillyard and several other researchers is that Poseidon's trident is a fish spear, typical for coast-dwelling Greeks.

-According to Robert Graves, however, both Poseidon's trident and Zeus' thunderbolt were originally a sacred labrys, but later distinguished from each other when Poseidon became god of the sea, while Zeus claimed the right to the thunderbolt.
+According to Robert Graves, however, both Poseidon's trident and Zeus's thunderbolt were originally a sacred labrys, but later distinguished from each other when Poseidon became god of the sea, while Zeus claimed the right to the thunderbolt.

-According to a competing proposal by H. B. Walters, Poseidon's trident is derived from Zeus' lotus sceptre, with Poseidon being Zeus in his marine aspect.
+According to a competing proposal by H. B. Walters, Poseidon's trident is derived from Zeus's lotus scepter, with Poseidon being Zeus in his marine aspect.

 Modern references

-In present times Poseidon's trident is a recurring symbol.
-It appears on the coat of arms of Liverpool City Council, on the seal of the Greek Navy and on the crest of the Delta Delta Delta sorority.
+In present times, Poseidon's trident is a recurring symbol.
+It appears on the coat of arms of Liverpool City Council, on the seal of the Greek Navy, and on the crest of the Delta Delta Delta sorority.
 It is a recurring motif in the US military, being featured on the crest of the United States Navy SEALs and on the badge of USS John S. McCain.
 A series of American fleet ballistic missiles Trident is named after Neptune's trident, as well as Operation Neptune Spear.

 The personification of Great Britain, Britannia is depicted with the trident of Poseidon as a symbol of naval power.
 The broken tip of the trident appears on the flag of Barbados.
 In this instance, the reference is to its use as Britannia's trident, broken to symbolise the end of Britain's colonial rule.

 The logo of car manufacturer Maserati is based on the trident from the statue of Neptune in Bologna.

-The trident also appears multiple times in popular culture.
-Poseidon's trident is owned by King Triton (Poseidon's son) in Disney's 1989 animated film The Little Mermaid and its sequels and spinoffs.
-Poseidon's Trident is a magical artifact with destructive powers in Michael Livingston's 2015 historical fantasy novel The Shards of Heaven.
-Jack Sparrow, aided by Henry Turner, seeks the Trident of Poseidon in the film Pirates of the Caribbean: Dead Men Tell No Tales (2017).
+The trident also appears multiple times in popular culture: